 I guess despite the heart ache, frustration, and mental abuse I’m not ready to let my father go.

-May you share happy times with your loved ones before time runs out.
+May you share many, many happy moments with your loved ones before time runs out.